Mirror symmetry for special nilpotent orbit closures: Asymmetry of footprint

-\begin{remark} The degree of any Springer map in classical types is computed in \cite{He78}, from which we can deduce that (see also \cite[Lemma 5.4]{Fu4}), for type $B_{3k-1}$ (resp. $C_{3k-1}$), the Springer map associated to $P_{2k-1} $ (resp. $P_{2k}$) is birational, and that associated to $P_{2k}$ (resp. $P_{2k-1}$) is of degree 2. \end{remark}
+The degree of any Springer map in classical types is computed in \cite{He78}, from which we can deduce that (see also \cite[Lemma 5.4]{Fu4}), for type $B_{3k-1}$ (resp. $C_{3k-1}$), the Springer map associated to $P_{2k-1} $ (resp. $P_{2k}$) is birational, and that associated to $P_{2k}$ (resp. $P_{2k-1}$) is of degree 2.
+By \cite[Proposition 5.7]{Fu4}, the degree of the Springer map remains the same if we perform the equivalence (i), and it doubles (or reduces to half) if we perform the equivalence (ii).
+It follows that for any Richardson orbit $\0$ of type $B$ or $C$, there exist some non-negative integers $m_{in}, m_{ax}$ (depending on $\0$) such that

-In the following, we describe the explicit range of degrees of the Springer maps for $P \in {\rm Pol}(\0)$.
-Let